Frequently Asked Questions

 If you do not live within the BID boundaries, then you pay nothing.
 If you are renting or leasing a living space or business space, you also pay nothing.

-If you own property within the boundaries your fee is calculated from several factors.
+If you own property within the boundaries your fee is calculated from several factors in 2019/2020 fiscal year.

 If this math is too complicated, don’t fret.
 The City of Reno has created an interactive map that shows the current fee for every property in downtown compared to the previous Special Assessment District (the City of Reno’s police and maintenance district).